 Also I didn’t have any air filter, the one who were install was too old and the foam was falling apart, but the bike was running great without air filter just the cover on and that was it.
-Then I decide to take apart the front headlight, I had an extension with two more headlight, they were not working and for my bobber project I knew I should get rid of it.
+Then I decided to take apart the front headlight, I had an extension with two more headlight, they were not working and for my bobber project I knew that had to go.

-I found a 16” front wheel on Ebay, I clean it in a bath of apple cider vinegar, it works pretty well.
+I found a 16” front wheel on Ebay, I cleaned it in a bath of apple cider vinegar, it works pretty well.
 Then sand with 400 grit, 2 coat of self-etching primer and high gloss epoxy from Rust Oleum.

-I receive my tires, I ordered 2 Shinko E270 500-16 with 2 tubes.
+Tires were next, I ordered 2 Shinko E270 500-16 with 2 tubes.
 I am exciting to install the first one on that front wheel.
 I will have to get something like a tire balancer and get some black weight.
 I also need to get an axle from 800 Classic, yes they are not the same, the spacer are different.
 I am thinking changing my fork seal, paint the fork and both triple tree, add some rubber boots to add a vintage look

 The result is awesome, I love it, a real retro look.

 Yesterday I took apart the fork, I discovered the oil seal was rusty on both side and a washer was eaten by the rust, it was not in the right place!
 Someone messed with it.
 When I empty the oil, I could see the difference in color between both side, one was black when the other side was purple.

 I use the lower fork tube as a balancer, and it turns out pretty well to me.

 I take the rear wheel apart, and try to take the old tire from the rim, not easy at all….
 I finally have to use a jig saw.
 Then a good clean, sand and paint.

 I received the axle from the Vulcan Classic, and it does not fit!!! of course the axle is bigger which means I need some lower fork tube from a Classic…..